Venture into Oklahoma's lush and vibrant gardens for a tranquil array of enchanting landscapes and colorful blooms.

 Located in the heart of Tulsa, a horticultural haven including the Tulsa Garden Center, Municipal Rose Garden and Linnaeus Teaching Garden awaits to whisk visitors away into an elaborate garden getaway filled with reflecting pools, intricate hedge designs, English ivy-covered terraces and ruby-hued roses as far as the eye can see.
 Completed in 1921 and originally home to a Tulsa oilman, the Tulsa Garden Center curls around the original Italian villa-style mansion.
 Today, visitors can catch a glimpse of the mansion’s ornate design elements and then wander into the immaculate grounds waiting outside.
 Visit the conservatory, added to the property in the 1930s, to view succulents, water plants, orchids and more.

 When you enter the Linnaeus Teaching Gardens, a statue of Carl Linnaeus, known as the father of botany, invites you into a horticultural learning experience.
 Gardens within this lovingly cultivated space, including a fruit and vegetable garden, water garden and herb garden, are used as educational tools to demonstrate the latest and most successful techniques for growing plants in the natural environment.
 Every plant in the Linnaeus Teaching Garden is well-labeled and easy to observe.
-As you tour the herb garden, take in the aroma of lavender, rosemary, mint and sage, and then visit the centerpiece water garden to view water hyacinths, lily pads and elephant ears as they flourish along cascading waterways.
+As you tour the herb garden, enjoy the aroma of lavender, rosemary, mint and sage, then visit the centerpiece water garden to view water hyacinths, lily pads and elephant ears as they flourish along cascading waterways.